Defying Trump, Senate votes to end US support for Yemen war - Journal du Cameroun

 The war in Yemen is the world’s worst humanitarian crisis, with an estimated 14 million people at risk of famine.

-The World Health Organization says about 10,000 people have been killed in the war between forces loyal to the Yemeni government, backed by the Saudi-led coalition, and the Iran-aligned Huthi rebels, but rights groups say the death toll is far higher.
+The World Health Organization says about 10,000 people have been killed in the war between forces loyal to the Yemeni government, backed by the Saudi-led coalition, and the Iran-aligned Huthi rebels.
+Rights groups say the death toll is far higher.

 The vote may well be the first of two congressional rebukes of Trump in as many days.

-On Thursday, the Senate is expected to vote on a resolution to reverse Trump’s emergency declaration on border security, after the president went around Congress in a bid to secure more funding for his wall between the United States and Mexico.
+On Thursday, the Senate is expected to vote on a resolution — already passed by the House — to reverse Trump’s emergency declaration on border security, after the president went around Congress in a bid to secure more funding for his wall between the United States and Mexico.